microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/tokens/includes/1-introduction.md

 By the end of this module, you will be able to:

 - Explain what tokens are
-- Identify the different types of tokens
+- Identify the primary types of token standards
 - Learn about the contract library OpenZeppelin
 - Create a token smart contract